jgarzik/sqawk/doc/sql_reference.md

 - GROUP BY clause for data aggregation
 - Multi-column sorting
 - Table-qualified column names
-- Cross joins and inner joins through WHERE conditions
+- Cross joins and inner joins through both WHERE conditions and INNER JOIN...ON syntax
 - Support for custom field separators with -F option
 - Compatible with CSV, TSV, and custom-delimited files